NOW AVAILABLE: G U E S T #8

 Angela Caporaso is an Italian artist and women book artist.
 Angela Caporaso's art has always been characterized by a constant research and experimentation.
 Since her first exhibitions, which date back to the eighties, she has revealed a constant strain towards new expressive languages.
 This constant research led Angela to contaminate sign with colour, font with image, literature with painting, as though one single medium was not sufficient to express her complex imaginative world.

-NOW AVAILABLE: G U E S T #2 edited by Brenda Iijima see here for Brenda Iijima’s introduction and biography the second issue...
+NOW AVAILABLE: G U E S T #18 edited by Melissa Eleftherion see here for Melissa Eleftherion’s introduction and biography featuring new wo...

 NOW AVAILABLE: G U E S T #5 edited by D.W.
 Adams see here for D.W.
 Adam’s introduction and biography the fifth issue features new work by:...